Her Royal Highness The Princess of Wales is Patron of the Museum.

-The Duchess has been Patron of the Museum since April 2013.
+The Princess has been Patron of the Museum since April 2013.
 This is a reflection of her interest in and commitment to the Museum's role in helping people to reconnect with the natural world and answer the big questions about how we can protect our planet's future.

-In the Museum's Annual Review 2016/17 The Duchess said, 'The challenges the natural world faces today are very different to those of 136 years ago, when the Museum first opened its doors.
+In the Museum's Annual Review 2016/17 The Princess said, 'The challenges the natural world faces today are very different to those of 136 years ago, when the Museum first opened its doors.
 But so the opportunities of a global and digital age.